Autumn bird feeding in your backyard is very important.

 feel the urge and need to go, they will, regardless of what you do.

-Therefore you can continue your autumn bird feeding practices and leave seed feeders and suet feeders out during the fall season and continue on into the winter feeding months.
 There is no reason to bring these feeders in during the fall to make the birds leave.

 However, some autumn bird feeding practices can be curtailed as the colder months draw closer.